Orange County recognizes FCSports Foundation MVPs

 Take Stock in Children has aided more than 16,000 low-income students statewide, generating over one million mentor hours since 1995.
 The organization retains nearly $110 million in Florida Prepaid Foundation scholarship assets, funded from both the private and public sector.

-For more information on becoming involved with the FCSports Foundation and its beneficiaries, please refer to the Foundation section of our Web site.
+For more information on becoming involved with the FCSports Foundation and its beneficiaries, please refer to the About section of our Web site.